unbxd/search-JS-library/docs/configurations/SpellCheckConfig.md

 String
 {: .label }

-Additional CSS class name for the spell check component

-A selector class is typically a specific class or group of classes that are used to select spellcheck component.
+Additional CSS class name for the spell check component,a selector class is typically a specific class or group of classes that are used to select spellcheck component.

 ### Default Value
 {: .no_toc }